neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 </Tabs>

+# Organizations API

-# API actions
+# Manage organizations via API

 ---
-title: Manage Organizations using the Neon API
+title: Manage organizations using the Neon API
 enableTableOfContents: true
-updatedOn: '2024-12-13T21:17:10.767Z'
+updatedOn: '2025-01-07T00:14:34.999Z'
 ---

-Learn how to manage Neon Organizations using the Neon API, including creating and using organization-specific API keys, creating projects, transferring projects, and retrieving consumption metrics.
+Learn how to manage Neon Organizations using the Neon API, including managing organization API keys, working with organization members, and handling member invitations.

+## Personal vs organization API keys

-You can authenticate your API requests using either of these methods:
+You can authorize your API requests using either of these methods:

 - **Organization API key**: Automatically scopes all requests to your organization
 - **Personal API key**: Requires including an `org_id` parameter to specify which organization you're working with